cometchat/cometchat-push-notification-app-ios/Customize.md

  ```

- 3. Grab the value of push notification 'sender' from push notification using PNExtension data.
+ 3. Grab the value of push notification `sender` from push notification using PNExtension data.

   ```
   PNExtension.getMessageFrom(json: json, onSuccess: { (message) in